 Among the most dynamic and vibrant spots in the region, Havana pulsates with all the art, music, tropical sensuality and bustle that befits the largest capital city in the Caribbean.

 Famously a riotous medley of laughter, politics, culture, and poverty, contemporary Cuba is going through unprecedented changes.
-The withdrawal of Fidel Castro from politics, and the arrival of his more open-minded brother Ramon, has seen economic and political reforms that have even resulted in the lifting of some US sanctions.
+The withdrawal of the late Fidel Castro from politics in 2008, and the arrival of his more open-minded brother Raúl, has seen economic and political reforms that have even resulted in the lifting of some US sanctions.

 The ground-breaking transformations, known in Spanish as lineamientos, have introduced a modicum of modernity into daily life, and are akin to a revolution within the revolution.
 Today’s Havana may temper radical fervour with a craving for hard cash, but the city remains true to its heart, its passion permeating its steamy alleys and salt-sprayed sidewalks.